Last updated: November 28, 2025

 7.3.
 Take Profit Targets

-This calculated price point serves as our primary take-profit target.
-This strategy is effective because the distance of the initial price swing often equals the magnitude of the subsequent move after the pattern is confirmed.
+• The calculated price point serves as the primary take-profit target, based on the principle that the distance of the initial price swing often equals the magnitude of the subsequent move after the pattern is confirmed.

 7.4.
 Example Trade